RitaMwas/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Prints a number with two decimal places, followed by a new line Converts a number from base 10 to base 16
 Encodes and decodes text using the rot13 encryption.
-Assume ASCII
+Assume ASCII Prints every other line from the input, starting with the first line